Ahmed was shot during the war in Lebanon and will now use a wheelchair for life. He shares with us why he will never give up.

 - Serve with the tahini-yoghurt dip.

 Juice of 2 lemons

 2 cloves garlic, mashed

 1 small cup cold water, for creamy consistency

 Salt to taste

 Mint leaves to decorate

-Combine all the ingredients and add salt to taste.
+Combine all the ingredients apart from the water and mix well.
+Incorporate the water little by little until the consistency is creamy and smooth.
 Decorate with mint leaves.
 Serve with falafel.